IBM/ignition/ignition/templates/driver_template/devdocs/python-app.md

 The Python package in this driver provides a workable application running with Connexion (on top of Flask).
 The Ignition framework takes care of configuring the application with the APIs and Python objects to handle the requests.

-This application is then wrapped by a uWSGI to provide a production ready deployment.
+This application is then wrapped by Gunicorn to provide a production ready deployment.

-Bin scripts are provided in the `{(app.module_name)}` package to start the driver in development or production mode.

 ## Testing